Glasgow-ICG/open-optical-gating/README.md

+# A fully open-source system for prospective optical gating in 3D fluorescence light sheet cardiac imaging (IN DEVELOPMENT)

+## Alex Drysdale, Jonathan Taylor and Chas Nelson

+### School of Physics and Astronomy, University of Glasgow, UK

+Cardiac diseases account for more deaths worldwide than any other cause.
+The zebrafish is a commonly used and powerful model organism for investigating cardiac conditions with a strong connection to human disease.
+This is important for furthering biomedical sciences such as developing new disease models or drugs to combat those diseases.

+Prospective optical gating technologies allow 3D, time-lapse microscopy of the living, beating zebrafish heart without the use of pharmaceuticals or electrical/optical pacing [1].
+Further, prospective optical gating reduces the data deluge and processing time compared to other gating-based techniques.
+However, currently these systems requires specialist, custom-made timing boxes and highly sophisticated system-specific software.
+In order to make these tools more widely available to research groups around the world we have ported these technologies onto the popular, single-board computer, the Raspberry Pi with Python code for prospective optical gating, microscope triggering and a simple GUI for user-friendliness.

+Our fully open-source system is able to perform prospective optical gating with a quality near that achieved by custom and specialised hardware/software packages.
+We hope that by moving this project into the open-science sphere we can ensure that all groups with an interest are able to implement prospective optical gating in a cheap (<50 Euros) and simple way.

+1. Taylor, J.M., Nelson, C.J., Bruton, F.A. et al. Adaptive prospective optical gating enables day-long 3D time-lapse imaging of the beating embryonic zebrafish heart.
+Nat Commun 10, 5173 (2019) doi:[10.1038/s41467-019-13112-6](https://dx.doi.org/10.1038/s41467-019-13112-6)

-# Instructions for Raspberry Pi gated microscopy
+## Instructions for Raspberry Pi gated microscopy

 The following instructions provide a guide of how to operate the Raspberry Pi timing box (AsclePius) and perform various tests.
 Prior to this please ensure that AsclePius has been set up correctly to control the microscope.

 Currently AsclePius can be operated in 5V BNC Only mode and Glasgow SPIM mode.
-Whilst in 5V BNC Only mode AsclePius sends a trigger signal through pin 22 when an image capture should be performed.
+Whilst in 5V BNC Only mode AsclePius sends a trigger signal through pin 22 when an image capture should be performed
 Whilst in Glasgow SPIM mode AsclePius controls the laser, fluorescence camera and movement stages separately.

 For all programs, please ensure that you are using Python 3 as they have not been tested on Python 2.